 Regular trips to the vets and vaccinations

 When you first get a dog, whether that is a puppy or an older dog, it is important to get them booked in to see the vet.
-They can give them a good checking over to ensure they are healthy and happy, and also help you with advice for a course of vaccinations.
-This helps the to be around other dogs and slo if you do need to use a kennels facility at some point in the future.
+They can give them a good check-up to ensure they are healthy and happy, and also help you with advice for a course of vaccinations.
+Staying up to date with vaccinations helps protect your dog when socialising with other pets and is often required if you need to use boarding or kennel services in the future.
+Reputable breeders, such as Rivers Edge Cavapoos, can also provide more help with early veterinary care and preventative health measures so puppies begin life with the best possible foundation.
+This helps them to be around other dogs if you do need to use a kennel facility at some point in the future.

 Are they left on their own for too long?